 Greet members at entrance and direct them to the registration table.
 “Good evening.
 Welcome to Cotillion.”

-Inform students on the correct way to greet Mrs. Cherry or Mrs. Pressly, including eye contact, firm handshake and verbal greeting.
-Double check nametag is on the right side.
+Inform students on the correct way to greet Mrs. Pressly, including eye contact, firm handshake and verbal greeting.
+Ensure nametags are placed on the right side.

 Assist in hanging up coats and direct members to receiving line.

 Receiving Line Assistants